Personal Training Prices

 When can I start?

 NOW!
 Simply stop by the Campus Recreation and Wellness Promotion office or call 817-257-PLAY to make your appointment (appointments with a personal trainer must be set 48 hours in advance).
 All new clients will need to complete paperwork which can be found by following this link: Client Welcome Packet.
 You may complete this paperwork before you visit the office to purchase sessions and schedule an appointment.

 All initial appointments must be done in person due to a health history questionnaire that must be filled out prior to the appointment.
 This information is private and will be used only to determine if a physician’s clearance is needed based upon ACSM guidelines.

 A fitness assessment is required for all first-time clients for a fee of $40, or you may use the first session of your package.
 This assessment includes blood pressure, body composition, muscular strength and endurance, flexibility, and cardiorespiratory testing.
-Current clients can purchase an additional or follow-up assessment for $35.
+Current clients can purchase an additional or follow-up assessment for $40.